These people know five languages: advice from polyglots on how to master a foreign speech

 To consolidate grammar, you can write a lot to get your hand in hand.
 You can create your own texts on a specific topic and enter the learned grammatical constructions into the sentence.

-It's important not to stop and work constantly, because languages help you broaden your worldview and get a better job.
+It is important not to stop and keep working, because languages help you expand your worldview and help you get a better job.
 In addition, Elena advises to travel, because in other countries where no one speaks your native language, it is much easier to practice speaking skills.

 Read also on ForumDaily: